 Originally the path was a Native American trail and trade route traveled for possibly thousands of years and later became a cart path for early settlers.
 It dates to pre-colonial times as a trail connecting Native American encampments and villages.
 When the Mayflower Pilgrims arrived, they used it for their carts and wagons, which widened the path.
 The initial European settlers from four centuries ago traveled this route from Plymouth and beyond.
 It was alleged that the Royal Mail used this road to move correspondence.
 During the 17th century, the path became an extension to the Plymouth Colony’s ‘King’s Highway’ but today, Route 6A still follows much of the original cart path which has Cape Cod Bay on the north side and inlets, creeks, marshes and small tidal rivers punctuating the landscape.
 With the emergence of cars in the early 1900s, the trail changed again and was prepared to accommodate motorized vehicles.

 Today, the road is described by National Geographic as one of the World’s Most Scenic Drives; Yankee Magazine has declared it iconic and timeless, and Smithsonian Magazine described it as the most appealing stretch of highway in America.
+In 2021, Old King’s Highway achieved National Scenic Byway Status.
 Museums, antique shops, theaters, bed & breakfasts, inns, and restaurants are ubiquitous, while maintaining the district’s charming small village character.

-This particularly scenic byway is well suited for bicyclists.
-It often follows along the coast as it passes through most Cape towns (excluding Eastham, Wellfleet and the part of Truro called South Truro).
-Many visitors come to drive, bike, or walk its meandering length and experience one of America’s largest historic districts.
-Travelers on Old King's Highway, Route 6A can see hundreds of historic sites ranging from sea captains’ houses, Pilgrim and other churches, in addition to hundreds of historic and period buildings.
-Other points of interest include cranberry bogs, salt marshes, and preserved farmlands.
+This particularly scenic byway often follows along the coast as it passes through most Cape towns (excluding Eastham, Wellfleet and the part of Truro called South Truro).
+Many visitors come to drive its meandering length and experience one of America’s largest historic districts.
+Travelers on Old King's Highway can see hundreds of historic sites ranging from sea captains’ houses, Pilgrim and other churches, in addition to hundreds of historic and period buildings.
+Other points of interest include cranberry bogs, salt marshes, and preserved farmlands, and walking and hiking trails abound off the roadway.
 Local citizens have made significant efforts to ensure that this area is clean and well preserved.
 Visitors will find many newly painted houses and yards with flowers and professional landscaping.

 In each of the Cape Cod towns Route 6A traverses, it is alternately called a street name and Route 6A.